 Privilege Escalation Prevention tools cover different aspects of security enforcement in response to different threat vectors.
 In a typical system, prevention of attacks involves a combination of different tools, covering aspects such as:

-Vulnerability scanners provide information on system weaknesses, risk brought by each weakness, and mitigation recommendations.
+Vulnerability scanners provide information on system weaknesses, risks brought by each weakness, and mitigation recommendations.
 For example, an external vulnerability scan helps identify entry points through which a hacker can access the system.
-These include weaknesses within the system’s peripheral defences, such as firewalls, APIs and open ports.
+These include weaknesses within the system’s peripheral defenses, such as firewalls, APIs, and open ports.
 On the other hand, Internal vulnerability scans help identify threats from within the system, including privilege escalation by an attacker who has infiltrated the system.

 Some popular vulnerability scanners include:

 Privileged Access Management (PAM) tools help improve security by protecting certain users with special permissions and access capabilities.
 Privileged Account holders pose an extra risk to the system since they have access to sensitive data that may compromise the entire application in case of permission misuse.
 Users with elevated permissions, such as System Admin and Root users, usually interact with parts of the system that are off-limits to standard users.
 These users’ credentials are managed by a sophisticated solution that includes password auto-generation, auto-rotation, an approval workflow, and a vault.
 These tools form an integral part of the Privilege Escalation Attack Prevention system since hackers often target privileged account holders because they are easy to target single-point-of-failures.

 Password Security tools help organizations, software teams, and application users create, store and update strong, secure passwords.
 In addition, these tools enforce strong password policies and best practices, enabling organizations to tackle major password protection threats.
 These tools are pretty much the first line of defense against privilege escalation attacks by keeping accounts safe.
 Some of the threats that can be detected and identified by password security tools include: